This article describes an incredible gourmet foraging experience I had in Pasadena (Los Angeles County).

-Figs – This are mainly used in the Mediterranean and Middle East regions.
+Figs – These are mainly used in the Mediterranean and the Middle East regions.
 However, they are well known in America.

 Wild Radish – Edible long green pods with crisp and peppery flavors.
 They are considered an invasive species in Southern California.

 Epazote – The leaves are popular in Mexico.
 They are believed to prevent the flatulence produced by eating beans.